WVUHPC/Introduction-HPC/_episodes/02-cli.md

 We can build on the command-line skills covered here to tackle a wide range of scientific questions and computational challenges.

-## Exercise 1
+## Exercise 2

-Commands in Unix/Linux are very stable with some commands being around for decades now.
-So what your learn will be of good use in the future.
-This exercises pretend to give you a feeling of the different parts of a command.
+Commands in Unix/Linux are very stable with some existing for decades now--don't expect a new update to ruin years of command line training.
+This exercise begins to give you a feeling of the different parts of a command.

-Execute the command `cal`, we executed that in our previous episode.
+Execute the command `cal`, we executed that in our previous exercise.
 Execute it again like this `cal -y`.
 You should get an output like this:

 ~~~
 [training001@srih0001 ~]$ cal -y